mroonga/mroonga/doc/source/tutorial/installation_check.rst

 ==================

 It is better that you check Mroonga installation before you use Mroonga.
-If Mroonga installation is failed, the SQLs in this tutorials will fail.
+If Mroonga installation is failed, the SQLs in this tutorial will fail.

 The way to start or stop MySQL server is just same as the normal MySQL.